CoreBodyTemp/wearos-app/README.md

 8. Connect the debugger to your WearOS device running `adb connect 172.168.11.11` in the terminal
 9. If everything runs smoothly, your WearOS device will appear as a physical device in the dropdown menu next to the green triangle, click that to flash the code onto the WearOS device.

+## Further resources:
+In the .pdf `CORE BLE Implementation Notes`, you can find more information about your possibilities to interact with CORE.

 # Changelog
 1.2.0 (2021-04-22)